proprefenetre/kees/README.md

     $ kees hond -r
     shit

-Kees can also be unfriendly in multiple languages:
+As you can see, Kees can be quite unfriendly.
+As a matter of fact, Kees can be unfriendly in multiple languages:

     $ kees hond -t fr -r
     con

     $ kees hond -t de -r
     der Dreckskerl

-Use at your own risk!